 Although the Aussie is a generally healthy breed of dog, they are prone to a variety of health conditions that tend to crop up in this breed.
 As an owner of this breed it is important to be aware of the potential health problems than may arose.

-Qualified breeders of the Aussie do their best to either end or decrease the appearance of any associated diseases within this breed.
+Qualified breeders of the Aussie do their best to either eliminate or minimize the appearance of any associated diseases within this breed.
 That is why you should never buy an Aussie from a puppy mill, pet shop, or kennel.
 These places are only interested in making money through the sale of an animal with little regard to their health.
 Qualified breeders want to improve the breed by making the breed sturdier and healthier.

 The following list should be considered if you are thinking about getting an Australian Shepherd or if you already own one:

 - Epilepsy: This is a general hereditary disorder which causes seizures and the Australian Shepherd is prone to this condition.
 It is treatable with medication although not curable.
 With the proper management of medication therapy a dog that suffers from this condition can live a normal and healthy life.

 - Deafness: This is a fairly common problem with this breed.
 It poses many challenges for owners of this breed.
 Certain forms of hearing loss can be treated with medication and/or surgery in which the dog can regain some or all of its hearing.
 Owners of a deaf dog must possess an enormous amount of patience as the difficulty level for training such dogs is high.

 - Cataracts: This is an opacity of the lens which causes loss of vision.
 When a dog has this condition their eyes become cloudy.
 Being a condition of old age there is not much that can be done for a dog that develops cataracts.
 However, on occasion it is possible to remove the cataracts through surgery but this is often only a temporary fix as the cataracts will come back.